 Make the Lemon Cake

-- In a medium bowl, add the cake flour, baking powder, and salt and whisk to combine.
+- Add the sifted cake flour, baking powder, and salt into a bowl and whisk to combine.
 Set aside.

 Make the Lavender Buttercream